ncatlab/nlab-content/pages/9/1/0/0/19/content.md

 #Main principle of category theory#
 Category theory has a main principle:

 _In any category it is unnatural and undesirable to speak about equality of two objects_.
+See [[evil]].

 For the theorem accepted as the fundamental theorem of category theory see the [[Yoneda lemma]].